 2. Private Rooms

-Many student accommodations in Wolverhampton offer private rooms.
+Many student accommodation in Wolverhampton offer private rooms.
 These spaces usually include a bed, a study desk, and sometimes a private bathroom.
 They provide the privacy of a bedroom.
 Plus, they allow access to shared spaces.
 This makes them a great option for students who want both independence and community.

-3. Ensuite Rooms - Ensuite rooms are a great choice if you want the perfect mix of privacy and community.
+Ensuite rooms are a great choice if you want the perfect mix of privacy and community.
 You get your own fully furnished bedroom with a private bathroom, while still sharing a kitchen and common areas with flatmates.
 It’s ideal for those who enjoy having their own space but don’t want to miss out on the social aspect of student life.

-4. Non-Ensuite Rooms - Non-ensuite rooms offer a cost-effective choice.
+Non-ensuite rooms offer a cost-effective choice.
 You can enjoy a private bedroom and share the bathroom.
 This setup is great for students seeking an affordable and social living experience.
 Shared spaces allow you to meet new people and create strong friendships.

-5. Studios - If you’re all about independence, a studio apartment might be your ideal home.
+If you’re all about independence, a studio apartment might be your ideal home.
 These fully self-contained spaces feature a private bedroom, bathroom, and compact kitchen, offering maximum privacy.
 They’re a top pick for students who prefer a complete living setup and are often found in premium Wolverhampton student properties.

-6. 1-Bed or 2-Bed Apartments - A one-bedroom apartment in Wolverhampton features one or two separate bedrooms and includes a shared kitchen, bathroom, and often a living room.
+A one-bedroom apartment in Wolverhampton features one or two separate bedrooms and includes a shared kitchen, bathroom, and often a living room.
 Furnished with essential amenities, these offer a semi-private environment with dedicated bedroom space.

 Knowing the average cost of living in Wolverhampton is key for students as they plan their budgets.
 Wolverhampton has many student accommodation choices.
 Yet, you should also think about living costs.
 Students in Wolverhampton typically face monthly living costs of about £800 to £1100.
 This amount is in addition to accommodation expenses.
 Considering this cost is key for students.
 It helps them manage their finances well and make smart choices during school.